Tropax2/Salary-Prediction-Boost/README.md

 ## Results Summary

-- **Boost**: Training MSE follows a decreasing monotonic pattern when we increase the learning rate, resulting in an almost perfect fit of the training data.
+ Training MSE follows a decreasing monotonic pattern when we increase the learning rate, resulting in an almost perfect fit of the training data.
 However, the test MSE didn't exhibit a similar pattern, it follows an inverted U-shape and noticeable fluctuations that are the result of overfitting.
 In our run, the lowest test MSE was of approximately 0.165.

 ## How to run